 This course provides a more thorough practice of verbs and tenses and the idioms that will enrich the language.
 Students are introduced to the more popular works of Spanish literature and will complete oral and written reports.

-SPANISH IV HONORS (Online Provider)
+SPANISH IV HONORS (Potentially an online Provider)

 Prerequisites: Spanish III Honors and Instructor and Scheduling Committee Approval